 There is nothing magic about the Windom antenna.
 Instead of you paying a lot of money for wire here is a diagram of an OCF from an early issue of Ham Radio magazine.
 This one doesn't require anything but a couple of trees to support it.
 It's good for 80, 40, 20 and 10 meters WITHOUT an antenna tuner and with a tuner you could likely work all bands.
 It does require a 4/1 balun but you can make one of those yourself for less than 40 bucks and if you have some wire and a piece of left-over 300 ohm TV twin lead you are in business.

-There are no special precautions associated with this antenna other than the usual - keep it away from power lines and do not orient it so that it might fall on power lines in a storm.
+This, of course, is a very old example of a Windom and there are more mordern articles and descriptions of OCFs in ARRL antenna books and their annual handbooks.
+There are no special precautions associated with Windom antennas other than the usual - keep it away from power lines and do not orient it so that it might fall on power lines in a storm.
 Use any handy trees to support it.

 Incidentally, you'll notice that in this sketch the balun is connected to the "transmitter" with 75ohm coax You may not know it, but the center feed point of a normal half-wave antenna is closer to 75 ohms than the usual 50 ohm coax that most hams use.
 But there are so many other variables associated with antennas that the difference is negligible.
 (There are many articles and descriptions of modern OCF antennas on the Internet and in ARRL handbooks and antenna books.)
 I hope that I have dispelled at least some of the myths associated with the Windom antenna, and I hope you won't be duped into paying a lot of money for something so simple.
 Antennas are "mysterious" to new hams, and there are many dealers out there just waiting to take advantage of you.
 Like most wire antennas, the Windom is easy to do-it-yourself and it will work but it is not any better than a normal half-wave antenna and it is just as long so it's not a space saver.
 A half-wave for 80 meters fed with no-loss window line and an antenna tuner will let you work all bands.

-Should you have any questions about this antenna send me an email at firstname.lastname@example.org.
+Should you have any questions or comments about this antenna send me an email at firstname.lastname@example.org.